eccentricOrange/personal-blogs/docs/misconceptions.md

 Over time, I've realized that a few topics commonly mess with beginners, and many resources do not address them adequately.
 This page my attempt to take a stab at it.

 ##  1. Sorting out environments, source code, and executables
+Did you just download an editor, wrote some code, and now you're wondering why it doesn't run?
+You're not alone.

 Among beginners, one of the most common frustrations I've seen has to do with actually setting up your computer to write and run code.
 Generally speaking, there are three solutions commonly presented to people:
 *   having someone else set up the environment for you
 *   using an online system, where everything is set up for you